I Honestly Love You: In popular culture

+Reception

-ReceptionRecord World said that it has "delicate, lush production" and commented on "its pure emotive qualities."
+Record World said that it has "delicate, lush production" and commented on "its pure emotive qualities."

 Chart performance

-The single reached the top three of the Billboard Hot 100 in an unusually fast six weeks, and in its eighth week, the chart dated 5 October 1974, it spent the first of its two weeks at number one.
+The single reached #1 in Australia, as well as the top three of the Billboard Hot 100 in an unusually fast six weeks, and in its eighth week, the chart dated 5 October 1974, it spent the first of its two weeks at number one.
 Soon after it was certified gold by the Recording Industry Association of America, having sold one million copies.
 It also reached number one (three weeks) on the Adult Contemporary chart and no. 6 on the Country chart.
 The song's success also helped propel its parent album, If You Love Me, Let Me Know, to number one, on the chart dated 12 October 1974.
 By contrast, the single failed to reach the top 20 in the United Kingdom (no. 22), although it did chart there in 1983 when it was re-released to promote a Newton-John greatest hits album.